 Distance Learning focuses on utilizing technology and teaching methods to provide instruction to students outside the regular classroom and thereby increase flexibility and scheduling options.
-There are two types of Distance Learning courses at Calhoun: hybrid and online (asynchronous and synchronous).
+Distance Learning Courses at Calhoun Community College include the following:

-- A hybrid course is one in which a majority of instruction is delivered in a structured alternative delivery format including, but not limited to, the Internet and/or other offcampus formats.
-Calhoun identifies a hybrid course with an "H"in the course schedule. - An asynchronous online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
+- A hybrid course is one in which a majority of instruction is delivered online through Blackboard, a learning management system.
+Hybrid courses will have required meetings on campus and required assignments online.
+These courses typically meet once per week or less for lectures or labs.
+Calhoun identifies a hybrid course with an "H" in the course section of the semester course schedule. - An asynchronous online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
 Although the course content is delivered entirely online, students may be required to take exams in the Testing Center on either campus, or at an approved testing location.
 Some courses also utilize online test proctoring software like Respondus or Honorlock.
-There may be additional fees to use outside testing centers or online test proctoring software.
-Calhoun identifies an asynchronous online course with a "W"in the course schedule. - A synchronous online course is one that utilizes a web conferencing tool, like Blackboard Collaborate or Microsoft Teams, to hold scheduled online meetings on a weekly basis.
+There may be additional fees to use outside testing centers.
+Calhoun identifies an asynchronous online course with a "W" in the course section of the semester course schedule. - A synchronous online course is one that utilizes a web conferencing tool to hold scheduled online meetings on a weekly basis.
 The course schedule will list specific days and times for these meetings when a student registers.

 There will be additional course materials and assignments available in Blackboard.
 The instructor may require proctored exams similar to an asynchronous online course.
-Calhoun identifies a synchronous online course with an "S" in the course schedule.
+Calhoun identifies a synchronous online course with an "S" in the course section of the semester course schedule.